-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 240.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 241.5. - o Addition of a 1.0 Professional position for the new Hanover Hills Elementary School. - Contracted Services increase to fund archiving of student records and decrease with the elimination of Dual Enrollment tuition. - Supplies and Materials increase due to enrollment growth. - Other Charges reflect a reduction to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 240.5 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 241.5. - Addition of a 1.0 Professional position for ES #42. - Contracted Services increase to fund archiving of student records. - Supplies and Materials increase due to enrollment growth.